MakeAWishFoundation/SwiftyMocky/CONTRIBUTING.md

 * Please target your PR to **develop** branch
 * If you want to make a bigger contribution to the project, please [open an issue first](https://github.com/MakeAWishFoundation/SwiftyMocky/issues/new) so we can plan that work, discuss the architecture and brainstorm around that idea first.
+* Whenever possible - link your PR with issue if possible (by adding `Referencing: #<issue number>` in your PR description).
+That will allow us to handle issues more easily.

 ## Developer's Certificate of Origin 1.1